McJones/jupyter-swift-kernel/README.md

 # Swift kernel for Project Jupyter

-A simple proof of concept kernel that adds Apple's [Swift programming language](https://swift.org) into [Project Jupyter](https://jupyter.org).
+A simple kernel that adds Apple's [Swift programming language](https://swift.org) into [Project Jupyter](https://jupyter.org).

 Thanks to [O'Reilly Media](http://www.oreilly.com) for sponsoring this development, I would never have gotten around to this without them.

 This is implemented as a Python wrapper kernel and supports the basic functionality of Jupyter in both the console and in notebooks.
 It works by creating a temporary file, dumping the user text into the file and running that through swift.
-The output is captured and then sent back to Jupyter.
+The output is captured, massaged a little bit, and then sent back to Jupyter.

 ## Installation

 ### Requirements

 - Swift 3
-- Python 2.7 (although it should work fine with Python 3)
+- Python (I used 2.7 but 3 should also be fine)
 - Jupyter

 ### Steps